aquisenberry/avrae-docs/Fighter/Fighter.md

 As you level up in the class, you can either only add the relevant codes for that level, or can enter the code for the new level section from below.

+This section contains the custom counters (``cc``) relevant to each level of fighter.
+Included below as well is a comprehensive package containing all of the main class fighter aliases.

 ### 1st Level Fighter
 ```GN
 !multiline